Art of ancient Egypt: Clothing

 Artistic representations, supplemented by surviving garments, are the main sources of evidence for ancient Egyptian fashion.
 The two sources are not always in agreement, however, and it seems that representations were more concerned with highlighting certain attributes of the person depicted than with accurately recordings their true appearance.
-For example, in art created for men, women were often shown with restrictive, tight-fitting dresses, perhaps to emphasize their figures.
+For example, women were often shown with restrictive, tight-fitting dresses, perhaps to emphasize their figures.

 As in most societies, fashions in Egypt changed over time; different clothes were worn in different seasons of the year, and by different sections of society.
 Particular office-holders, especially priests and the king, had their own special garments.

 For the general population, clothing was simple, predominantly of linen, and probably white or off-white in color.
 It would have shown the dirt easily, and professional launderers are known to have been attached to the New Kingdom workmen's village at Deir el-Medina.
 Men would have worn a simple loin-cloth or short kilt (known as shendyt), supplemented in winter by a heavier tunic.
 High-status individuals could express their status through their clothing, and were more susceptible to changes in fashion.

 Longer, more voluminous clothing made an appearance in the Middle Kingdom; flowing, elaborately pleated, diaphanous robes for men and women were particularly popular in the late 18th Dynasty and the Ramesside period.
 Decorated textiles also became more common in the New Kingdom.
 In all periods, women's dresses may have been enhanced by colorful bead netting worn over the top.
 In the Roman Period, Egypt became known for the manufacture of fine clothing.
 Coiled sewn sandals or sandals of leather are the most commonly attested types of footwear.
 Examples of these, together with linen shirts and other clothing, were discovered in the tomb of Tutankhamun.